Randyrtx/EEPROM_Class/README.md

-# EEPROM_Class Library for Particle
+# EEPROM_Class Library for Particle Version 1.1.0

 This library implements classes for managing data objects stored in the emulated EEPROM of Particle devices.